Skip to main content

 Master of Psychology (Clinical) student Sarah Ekdawi with a client.

-Virtual Reality is helping unlock the minds of neurodivergent children enhancing their psychological therapy and social progress.
+Virtual Reality is helping unlock the minds of neurodivergent children, enhancing their psychological therapy and social progress.

-So far, it’s having a positive impact, she said.
+So far, it’s having a positive impact.

 “It gets the child to open up and talk about different emotions.”